 There are almost four times as many people on Earth today than when I was born in 1926.

 For us alive today, reality is here-now.
 We give some thought to the past, although, as historical examples have shown, we learn too little from it, and give virtually no serious thought to the future beyond the next 10 years.
 Because we fail to see time on a larger scale, everything in the scene before us seems about the same as it was yesterday.
 But it is not.
-We don’t notice that today there are 232,000 more people on our planet than yesterday, 68,000 more acres of arable land have been seriously degraded or abandoned to agriculture; 35,000 more acres of forest have been obliterated ; desertification has claimed over 2.5 square miles more of land in China ; and water tables around the world have dropped further.
+We don’t notice that today there are 232,000 more people on our planet than yesterday, 68,000 more acres of arable land have been seriously degraded or abandoned for agriculture; 35,000 more acres of forest have been obliterated ; desertification has claimed over 2.5 square miles more of land in China ; and water tables around the world have dropped further.
 While many Americans have heard such facts, few of us give them more than a fleeting thought, or grasp their significance.
-They just don’t sink in and move us.

-Available information shows us what’s currently happening; where it will take us, and often what we can do about it.
-Yet we ignore most of this.
+Available information shows us what’s currently happening, where it will take us, and often what we can do about it.
 In spite of this, failing to see the big picture, we live in a world that for us is simply here-now.
 What lies beyond is hard for us to perceive and of little interest to us.

 Every Day Appears the Same